Edge Guided GANs with Contrastive Learning for Semantic Image Synthesis: Introduction

 \section{Introduction}

-Semantic image synthesis refers to the task of generating photo-realistic images conditioned on pixel-level semantic labels.
-This task has a wide range of applications such as image editing and content generation~\cite{chen2017photographic,isola2017image,park2019semantic,gu2019mask,bau2019semantic,bau2018gan}.
-Although existing approaches such as~\cite{chen2017photographic,isola2017image,park2019semantic,gu2019mask,liu2019learning,qi2018semi} conducted interesting explorations, we still observe unsatisfactory aspects mainly in the generated local structures and small-scale objects, which we believe are mainly due to two reasons.
-First, conventional methods~\cite{park2019semantic,wang2018high,liu2019learning} generally take the semantic label map as input directly.
-However, the input label map provides only structural information between different semantic-class regions and does not contain any structural information within each semantic-class region, making it difficult for synthesizing rich local structures within each class.
-Take Fig.~\ref{fig:method} (Label map: $S$) as an example, the generator does not have enough structural guidance to produce a realistic bed, window and curtain from only the input label ($S$).
-Second, the classic deep network architectures are constructed by stacking convolutional, down-sampling, normalization, non-linearity and up-sampling layers, which will cause the problem of spatial resolution losses of the input semantic labels.
+Semantic image synthesis refers to generating photo-realistic images conditioned on pixel-level semantic labels.
+This task has a wide range of applications such as image editing and content generation~\citep{chen2017photographic,isola2017image,guo2022alleviating,gu2019mask,bau2019semantic,bau2018gan,liu2019learning,qi2018semi,jiang2020tsit}.
+Although existing methods conducted interesting explorations, we still observe unsatisfactory aspects, mainly in the generated local structures and details, as well as small-scale objects, which we believe are mainly due to three reasons: 1) Conventional methods~\citep{park2019semantic,wang2018high,liu2019learning} generally take the semantic label map as input directly.
+However, the input label map provides only structural information between different semantic-class regions and does not contain any structural information within each semantic-class region, making it difficult to synthese rich local structures within each class.
+Taking label map $S$ in Figure~\ref{fig:method} as an example, the generator does not have enough structural guidance to produce a realistic bed, window, and curtain from only the input label ($S$).
+2) The classic deep network architectures are constructed by stacking convolutional, down-sampling, normalization, non-linearity, and up-sampling layers, which will cause the problem of spatial resolution losses of the input semantic labels.
+3) Existing methods for this task are typically based on global image-level generation.
+In other words, they accept a semantic layout containing several object classes and aim to generate the appearance of each one using the same network.
+In this way, all the classes are treated equally.
+However, because different semantic classes have distinct properties, using specified network learning for each would intuitively facilitate the complex generation of multiple classes.